Tuesday’s ‘Bold And The Beautiful’ Spoilers: Flo’s Itching To Badmouth Sally

 Wyatt was very impressed with her pitch but knew that his dad’s schedule was full.
 So, he interrupted Bill’s gym session with Summer in tow.
 She is thankful because JCW needs a trusted partner who can take them out of the mess they’re in.

-According to SheKnows Soaps, Summer has another reason that she’s in town.
-She is threatened by Sally and wants to dig up some dirt on her.
+According to SheKnows Soaps, Summer has another reason that she’s in town, however.
+She’s threatened by Sally and wants to dig up some dirt on her.
 She’s convinced that the redhead left town under less-than-perfect circumstances because Sally’s willing to start from the bottom in Genoa City.
 She wants to know why a well-known designer is satisfied to do menial work after her illustrious career.

 The crossovers continue this week on #BoldandBeautiful and @YandR_CBS!
 Don't miss @HunterHaleyKing on B&B today. ???? pic.twitter.com/rrfi8eJQbT